HarrisonSlater/Harri.SchoolDemoAPI/README.md

   - [Dapper](https://github.com/DapperLib/Dapper)
   - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)
   - [RestSharp](https://github.com/restsharp/RestSharp) for the client
+  -
+# Running the SchoolDemo REST Web API
+You have three options for running this web api,

+Build it from source and run (using git, dotnet sdk) Build a docker container and run (using git, dotnet sdk, and docker desktop) Pull and run a docker container (using docker desktop)

 ## Building from source
 Use the included build scripts in the root of the repo or build in Visual Studio